Review 697: Ahsoka

 There's an undercurrent of masters and apprentices throughout Ahsoka.
 "Always two, there are" as the saying goes.
 A large portion of the show focuses on the healing of a broken relationship between Sabine and Ahsoka, but this relationship is never showcased to us prior to the show.
 As a result, their padawan/mentor dynamic didn't quite pack the emotional punch that I was looking for.
 The whole time watching this show, I kept asking myself "Why put them together?"
 I suppose there's no reason why no except in Rebels (from what I've seen at least), they don't have have much of a connection or share that many scenes together.
 That's less a criticism and more of a curiosity on my part.
 That undercurrent is also prevalent in the exploration of dynamic between Ahsoka and Anakin Skywalker (Hayden Christensen)

 A particular highlight from the season comes at the midway point with Part Five: Shadow Warrior, written and directed by Dave Filoni, which sees Ahsoka revisit the World Between Worlds from Rebels.
 It was really powerful and emotional rewarding not just to see revisit the Clone Wars in live action but to also see Ahsoka's guard come down and to see this stoic, super powerful, on-top-of-it warrior become a padawan again.
+Ahsoka may have been trained as warrior since she was a child, but she also has compassion as this episode beautifully showcases when she comforts wounded clone troopers and struggles with the loss of life because of her choices.

+Which begs the question of where Ahsoka showrunner Dave Filoni intended to take the story?
 Wether the long term ramifications of this finale will be explored in a second season or the upcoming Dave Filoni movie or could end up in Star Wars purgatory with the rest of Disney Star Wars' many abandoned projects is to early to tell but the shows commitment to those ramifications is admirable as opposed to chickening out and everything going back to normal as if nothing happened.

-Mary Elizabeth Winstead makes for a smashing playing Hera Syndulla.
+Mary Elizabeth Winstead makes for a smashing standout playing Hera Syndulla.
 Hera is strong leader and a fighter, but she’s also got such a big heart.
 Since the events of Rebels, Hera has become a general and kind of a legend just from all the work she's done fighting on behalf of the rebellion.
 She's still the maternal figure she's always been, but she's carrying the weight of the past with everything she's been though.
 Winstead expertly conveyed her maternal nature as well as strong leader with emotional intelligence that fans of the Rebels cartoon know her as.

 We also see the return of Diana Lee Inosanto as Morgan Elsbeth who you may recognise from Ep.
 5 of The Mandalorian (Season 2) Chapter 13: The Jedi.
 Elsbeth serves as the main threat for the first half of the miniseries.

 The show also showcases two droid characters, the cute but confrontational little astromech droid, Chooper (another character from Rebels) and the Jedi Temple droid professor Huyang (David Tennant, reprising his role from the Clone Wars) working extensively with Ahsoka and Sabine to find Thrawn and Ezra.
 Think C-3PO and Mr. Ollivander in a food blender and you'll have a pretty good idea of the kind of character he is.
 The blunt and by-the-book Huyang brings a great deal of levity and humor to the show.
+Ahsoka and Sabine had a falling out and Huyang has to be the glue that holds them together.

 We also see the return of Hayden Christensen as Anakin Skywalker.
 Here, we get to see an Anakin that’s closer in line with his animated Clone Wars counterpart.
 Christensen successfully manages to pay homage to Matt Lanter by capturing that same swagger and confidence while also channeling that maturity and wisedom of being Ahsoka's master as well Anakin's affection for Ahsoka, his commanding presence, his strict and uncoventional leadership style and the underlying darkness brewing inside of him.
 His appearance adds so much to the pathos Filoni built between him and Ahsoka over so many animated shows as she embarks on the next step of her journey as a Jedi.

 We also get a welcome appearance from Genevieve O’Reilly as Mon Mothma, now the Chancellor of the New Republic.
-I'm not quite sure how I feel about the showcase of the corruption in the New Republic considering "all roads lead to the Sequel Trilogy" and considering it's
+I'm not quite sure how I feel about the showcase of the corruption in the New Republic considering "all roads lead to the Sequel Trilogy" and

 Newcomer Eman Esfandi also shines in the role of Ezra Bridger.
 Esfandi brought a chipper, Han Solo-esque demenour to the role while also bringing that helps to convey the sense that he's matured Curiously, this shows other Achilles Heel is the handling of Ezra and Sabine's relationship and how she found him.
 There are some intimate moments and some witty banter between them but not enough of them and I'm not certain how Ezra feels about her coming to look for him.

 We get the live action debut of Grand Admiral Thrawn and it was spectacular and glorious.
 You really can’t go wrong with Lars Mikkelsen as your villain in general and it was fun to see the veteran actor bring to life a character created in the early 90s that he made popular in animation.
 He’s intriguingly kept offscreen until Part Six.
 His screen presence is immediately felt in his first scene He's been in exile for these past 10 years since Rebels and has been plotting his return Much like Dawson's Ahsoka, Mikkelsen's Thrawn feels like a natural progression of the character from animation to live action.
-His cold, calculating, meticulous nature is certainly prevalent
+His cold, calculating, meticulous nature is certainly prevalent I'm not entirely sure how one beat up Star Destroyer, a bunch of undead stormtroopers and some mysterious Nightsister cargo is going to be a threat to the New Republic.

 The Anonymous Critic.